gamburg/margin/README.md

    [ ] Inland Empire
 ```

-Margin is especially useful for applications that wish to be less prescriptive in their mental models, leaving it to the user to determine how they'd like to interpret the heirarchical structure.
+Margin is especially useful for applications that wish to be less prescriptive in their mental models, leaving it to the user to determine how they'd like to interpret the hierarchical structure.

 Margin aims to shepherd apps away from the tendency to overcomplicate and over-define.